WRF Physics¶

 cu_physics=10

-Cumulus Potential scheme; this option modifies the KF ad-hoc trigger function with one linked to boundary layer turbulence via probability density function (PDFs) using cumulus potential scheme.
-The scheme also computes the cumulus cloud fraction based on the time
+Cumulus Potential scheme, which modifies the KF ad-hoc trigger function.
+This scheme links to boundary layer turbulence via probability density functions (PDFs) and computes cumulus cloud fraction based on a time scale relevant for shallow cumuli.

 Berg et al., 2013